Glossary

 FAQ

-Is lower TER always better?
+Is a lower TER always better?

 Does TER include my broker fees?